camerond-bbd/Grad-Program-Project-G3/README.markdown

 ### Namespaces

 Namespaces are all **PascalCase**, multiple words concatenated together, without hyphens ( - ) or underscores ( \_ ).

-The exception to this rule are acronyms like GUI or HUD, which can be uppercase:
+Exception to this rule are acronyms like GUI or HUD, which can be uppercase.

 ### Classes & Interfaces